davidderoure/origin/README.md

 # origin
 Prototype recommender code for ORIGIN project

+## Recommender code

+First prototype is in rec1.ipynb for google colab

+Second prototype is in rec2.py

 ## Demo

-The recommender logic is in rec2.py
+Uses the recommender logic in rec2.py

 The demo creates a web server which calls the recommender code.
 It includes 25 AI-generated stories for demo and test purposes.